Have you ever played a Supercell game?

-While Supercells’ most popular game is likely Clash of Clans, which I have been playing on and off since early 2013 (ID is #GGQJCU8V if you would like to check out my village) the one I am going to be reviewing today is their most recently released game, Brawl Stars.
+While Supercell’s most popular game is likely Clash of Clans, which I have been playing on and off since 2013, the one I am going to be reviewing today is their most recently released game, Brawl Stars.

-I have been playing Brawl Stars about daily after it’s global release back in December of 2018 (And similarly to Clash of Clans if you want to check out my profile my ID is #RY9U2JRR.)
+I have been playing Brawl Stars about daily after it’s global release back in December of 2018.
 As expected from Supercell, it is free to download but contains in-app purchases.
 However, what sparked my interest in the game the most was a review on the App Store praising the game for it’s “fair” free-to-play progression.
 For those that aren’t aware, free-to-play games usually involve the player earning small amounts of resources through whatever gameplay is present, which is then in turn used to upgrade whatever sorts of things you use in the game, such as increasing the damage output of your character or weapon.
 The rewards are usually small enough to encourage players to spend real money in order to obtain them faster but big enough that players feel they are getting something useful each time they play.

 Now, while I wouldn’t use the word “fair” to describe it I do have to say the free-to-play route is aright.
 First of all, the things you upgrade with resources in this game are your characters, aka “brawlers” (I will talk about the resources themselves later on.)
 You only play with one brawler at a time which means if you focus spending your resources on a few specific brawlers you can get them maxed out relatively easily and be able use them on an even playing field with everyone else at the highest trophy level.
 Yes, just like in Clash of Clans and Clash Royale you earn trophies for winning battles.
 They are counted individually for each brawler which determines your matchmaking but also add up to a total trophy count, which pretty much does nothing aside from earn you rewards in the “trophy road”.
 Finally, there is a “Brawl Pass” purchasable every two months which gives special rewards to those who purchase the premium version for about $10 worth of “gems” (a virtual currency).
 However, since all players earn a free $5 worth of gems per season, this means that as long as you save your gems, every other season you can get the premium pass for free without spending a dime!
 Not too shabby.

 Still, as I would like to note, Supercell is Supercell and that means Brawl Stars shoves microtransactions at you quite often, with several different phycological tactics to get you to buy.
 There is of course the social pressure, especially with kids, to have cool skins (some of which can be as expensive as $20) while the progression system consists primarily of “Brawl boxes” which, while some are given as a reward for battling and completing quests… you also have the option to purchase for real money.
 This is, straight up, gambling and therefore an effort to get you to spend money on stuff you don’t want.
-Considering that along with the many other tricks they use, please, please be careful about this aspect of the game, and double careful if you struggle with spending money properly.
-It can easily lead to sin if you don’t watch yourself.
+Considering that along with the many other tricks they use, please, please be careful about this aspect of the game, and double careful if you struggle with managing your money.

 Issues with monetization aside, let’s discuss what you do with the resources.
 These boxes not only give you a chance to unlock a new brawler but also dish out power points and gold which are used to upgrade your brawler’s “power level” up to level 9.
 “Gadgets” can be unlocked after reaching power level 7 while “Star powers” are able to be unlocked once you have hit level 9.
 Gadgets are special abilities unique to each brawler that are activated on command via a button while star powers are more like helpful buffs that last the entirety of the each match, such as increasing your brawler’s movement speed.